 1:00 - 2:15 PM Session 6: Rural Communities and the Politics of Identity

-Panelists will discuss diversity in rural communities considering issues like the social constructions of rural communities and how social and political portrayals of these communities compare with reality.
-The discussion will pay particular attention to the experiences of diverse populations that call rural communities home.
+Panelists discussed diversity in rural communities considering issues like the social constructions of rural communities and how social and political portrayals of these communities compare with reality.
+The discussion paid particular attention to the experiences of diverse populations that call rural communities home.
 Moderated by Abdullah Antepli, Associate Professor of the Practice, Sanford School of Public Policy and Associate Professor of the Practice of Interfaith Relations at Divinity School.

 2:30 - 3:45 PM Session 7: Political Organization in Rural Communities

-Panelists will discuss the democracy work that is taking place in rural communities, including the efforts of political parties, campaigns, and other organizations that aim to mobilize residents of rural communities for political engagement.
+Panelists discussed the democracy work that is taking place in rural communities, including the efforts of political parties, campaigns, and other organizations that aim to mobilize residents of rural communities for political engagement.
 Moderated by Deborah Goldstein, Executive Director, North Carolina Leadership Forum.

 The Sanford School of Public Policy and Polis: Center for Politics also thank the following co-sponsors: